robertbyers1111/portfolio-2024/notes/README.md

 Features of note
 - FastAPI
 - sqlalchemy
-- Supports both SQLite and PostgreSQL databases
+- Tested with both SQLite and PostgreSQL databases